-Our Passion for Wine Storage
+Our Passion for Wine Cellars

 "I discovered wine in David Lawrason's kitchen..."

-Gary LaRosePresident, Rosehill Wine Cellars
+Gary LaRose, President, Rosehill Wine Cellars

-I learned that blending the right wine and food can create sensual magic.
-Each serves to heighten the flavour and aroma of the other and can transport us on a delectable journey through space and time.
-The importance of aroma in creating and evoking memories is well documented, and as I educated myself about the complexities of wine bouquet and how it is interlinked with taste, I learned to appreciate how the merging of good food with great wine can offer new sensory experiences.
+I learned that blending the right wine with the right food can create a sensual magic.
+Each medium serves to heighten the flavour and aroma of the other, and together they can transport us on a delectable journey through time and space.
+The importance of aroma in creating and evoking memories is well documented and I educated myself on the complexities of wine bouquet and how its interlinked with taste; I learned how merging good food with great wine can offer new sensory experiences.

-Something magical happens when the right blends of food and wine merge.
-Wine and food, when served together at a meal, heighten one another's qualities.
-It is a true example of synergy.
-Wine engages our immediate sensory and involves intellect and memory.
-Flavors and smells can transport us through time and space.
-As I acquired more knowledge about wine I also learned how important the sense of smell is in tasting and appreciating wine and food.
+Something magical happens with the perfect pairing of good food and wine.
+The right match seems to heighten all other senses!
+Wine stimulates our immediate sensory inputs and triggers intellect and memory.
+Flavors and smells can bequeath new epicurean experiences.
+As I acquired more knowledge about wine, I also learned the importance of smell in tasting and appreciating wine and food.
 I also found the important link between our sense of smell and memory.

 To find out more, contact us by calling toll Free: 1-888-253-6807 or 905-275-0979, emailing firstname.lastname@example.org,or visiting us at our west end Toronto (Mississauga) retail location.
 We are open from Monday to Friday 9-6 and 10-5 on Saturdays.